yktoo/yktoo.com/content/blog/0177/index.en.md

  * My Dutch driving license.
 A replacement cost me € 48 euros and a few days.
  * Public transport card.
 A duplicate costs just € 11, but I had to wait about three weeks, and buy paper train tickets every day.
 My expenses on them counted some 250 euros, but that amount was completely reimbursed after I declared them.
  * The worst was my residence permit card.
 It was incredibly silly to carry it all the time, but I realised that too late.
 You never need it to identify yourself if you have a driving license, and otherwise a photocopy would do.
 But it absolutely required when crossing the border, because it replaces a visa.
-Without it I could leave the country, and we already have planned our [Barcelona trip][post:162] on June 1<sup>st</sup>.
+Without it I could leave the country, and we already have planned our [Barcelona trip]({{< relref path="/blog/0162" lang="ru" >}}) on June 1<sup>st</sup>.

   Do you have an idea how much a replacement of this piece of plastic would cost?
 You're wrong.
 The right answer is € 250.
 But that's not the whole story—you have to patiently wait at least two months to get your hands on it.
 We didn't possess this much patience.
 So I went for another alternative, namely a Dutch return visa.
 It isn't cheap either, € 140, but you get it immediately.
 And since my residence permit was about to expire anyway, I simply applied for a new one.